Thursday, November 21, 2024

 This is especially important because Mississippi’s climate and location are recipes for stirring up devastating storms.
 Reportedly, approximately 60 percent of communities in the Magnolia state are rural, and many people lack resources and knowledge to protect themselves during deadly weather.

 Dr. Dawn Bishop McLin is a professor in the Department of Psychology.
 A grant from the National Science Foundation is expected to increase undergraduate female minority students’ interest in emergency/disaster preparedness.
-McLin, the principal investigator, said she also predicts an increase in retention and progression in STEM disciplines.
+McLin, the principal investigator, said

 The NSF-sponsored program will involve several disciplines at JSU.
 They are computer science, technology, meteorology and psychology.
 In addition, partnerships include the Mississippi Emergency Management Agency (MEMA) and the National Weather Service.